andersblehr/Scrapbook/README.md

 ## [Origon - shared contact lists](https://github.com/andersblehr/Origon) (2015)

-This was the app idea that I 'bet my house on' when I quit my day job in 2012.
-From [Origon's web page](https://origon.co):
+This was the app idea that I 'bet the house on' when I quit my day job in 2012.
+From Origon's [web page](https://origon.co):

 > _With Origon's shared contact lists, everybody keeps their own contact information up to date.
 Whenever one of your contacts updates their address, email or phone number, you will have their updated information at your fingertips the next time you open Origon.
 This way, the contact lists always stay up to date._

-To enable users to mirror each other's contact information, the app (unfortunately iOS only) accesses a set of REST endpoints exposed by the **[Origon backend](https://github.com/andersblehr/OrigonBackend)**.
+To enable users to mirror each other's contact information, the app (iOS only for the foreseeable future) accesses a set of REST endpoints exposed by the **[Origon backend](https://github.com/andersblehr/OrigonBackend)**.
 Together, the app and the backend constitute a replication framework that seemlessly persists changes from indvidual users and pushes those same changes back out to linked users.
 The backend is hosted on [Google App Engine](https://cloud.google.com/appengine/) (GAE) and utilises [RESTEasy](http://resteasy.jboss.org) for the API and [Objectify](https://github.com/objectify/objectify) for interfacing with the GAE datastore.

 Origon is still available in the iOS App Store (for free since 2017).
 However, it took too long too make, was marketed too haphazardly (marketing most definitely is _not_ my strong suite), and the income turned out not to be sufficient to make a living.
 Then [Spond](https://spond.com/) launched with essentially the same idea, and I realised Origon offered too little, if not too late.

 Still, it was an invaluable learning experience, both technology wise and personally.
+(And I still have my house.)

-**Languages:** Objective-C (iOS app), Java (backend)<br/>
+**Languages:** Objective-C (app), Java (backend)<br/>
 **Platforms:** iOS (app), Google App Engine (backend)

 ## [Sheet music player](https://github.com/andersblehr/SheetMusicPlayer) (2011)

 With kids, you may happen upon a song, notes and all, when you read them their good night story.
 Or they may come home from daycare or school with a song sheet and want you to help them learn the song.
 Even though I play the piano and know how to read music, I am not able to sing directly from notes on a sheet, and I found myself wanting an app with which I could snap a photo of the music sheet and have it play the melody back to me.
 No such app existed, and I took it upon myself to create one.
-I had never done any mobile development, but I had an iPhone and a Mac, so I installed Xcode, dug out the same Digital Image Processing book I referenced in my [thesis](https://github.com/andersblehr/Scrapbook/tree/1993/Uni/Thesis/EyeTracker) back in 1993, and got going.
+I had never done any mobile development, but I had an iPhone and a Mac, so I installed Xcode, dug out the same Digital Image Processing book I referenced in my **[thesis](https://github.com/andersblehr/Scrapbook/blob/1993/Uni/Thesis/EyeTracker/TeX/diplom.pdf)** back in 1993, and got going.

 I got to a certain point when I realised that the hurdle I was struggling with was an artifact of my entire approach, and that I would have to start (almost) over to get past it.
 I still haven't started over, but if it hadn't been for this project, I might be still be shuffling papers around for a living, rather than write code.